 I won’t run the risk of any surprise expenses derailing my budget, but they’re still kind of afterthoughts when it comes to deliberately making the purchase decision.

 To get a clearer picture of all the subscriptions we have, I’ve also added each recurring expense into the notes section of my budget categories.
 Now I can see at a glance what we’re paying and when.

 This helps give me a bit of a heads up so I can make more intentional decisions moving forward each month.

 I won’t even try to guess how many times I’ve “accidentally” paid for app subscriptions because I forgot to cancel before the free trial was over.

-To avoid this in the future I’m cancelling all my current App Store subscriptions and making a point to cancel any trials immediately after I sign up.
+To avoid this in the future I’m canceling all my current mobile app subscriptions and making a point to cancel any trials immediately after I sign up.

 It may seem severe, but it’s easy enough to re-subscribe and it will force me to make that purchasing decision each time.

 For all future subscriptions or free trials, I’m also adding a notification to my calendar.
 A “renewal reminder” at least a week before the charge hits my bank account.

 This not only forces me to make the deliberate decision to purchase again or not but also gives me time to address the expenses that require more effort to cancel.

 Services like DirecTV and SiriusXM can be a hassle to cancel since you have to call in person.